 DevSecOps.
 "DevOps" represents the integration of software development and software operations, along with the tools and culture that support rapid prototyping and deployment, early engagement with the end user, and automation and monitoring of software, and psychological safety (e.g., blameless reviews).
 "DevSecOps" is a more recent term that reflects the importance of integrating security into the DevOps cycle (and not bolting on security at the end).
-DevOps development is closely related to agile development https://commons.wikimedia.org/wiki/File:Devopsand the two are often used interchangeably.
+DevOps development is closely related to agile development and the two are often used interchangeably.
 The term DevSecOps places more focus on security as a critical element.
-More information: https://tech.gsa.gov/guides/understanding_differences_agile_devsecops/.
+More information: https://tech.gsa.gov/guides/understanding\differences\agile\devsecops/.